openstack/training-guides/doc/upstream-training/source/01-release-cycle.rst

 .. rst-class:: colleft

-- file new blueprints and/or specs
+- File new blueprints and/or specs
-- set a target milestone
+- Set a target milestone
-- when in the cycle they intend to complete it
+- When in the cycle they intend to complete it
 - PTLs triage the submitted blueprints and set priority

 .. rst-class:: colright